matt-bowles/storysleuth/README.md

 # whereami
-A game akin to [GeoGuessr](https://www.geoguessr.com), but instead of using Google Streetview, it uses Snapchat's Snapmap.
+A game akin to [GeoGuessr](https://www.geoguessr.com), but instead of using Google Streetview, it uses stories from Snapchat's Snapmap feature.
+The objective of the game is to guess the *general location* of where a set of stories were captured.

 ## API Usage